Subramanyam-Lab/NEOS-LRP-Codes/README.md

-#  Neural Embedded Optimization for Integrated Location and Routing Problem
+#  Codes and datasets for the paper Neural Embedded Optimization for Integrated Location and Routing Problems

 ## Overview
 Implementation code of Neural Embedded Optimization for Integrated Location and Routing Problem research paper.